Scientists have found part of the brain that triggers out-of-body experiences

 LOPEZ: Sometimes the best solution, which is found by the brain, is to think that you're somewhere else out of the body.

+PATRICK PURDON: Ketamine seemingly is producing this kind of artificial rhythm that is disrupting function of that area.

+HAMILTON: Purdon says that means it might be possible to use electrical pulses in place of anesthetic drugs like ketamine.

-PATRICK PURDON: You could get the specific brain areas that you want without having to cause a brain-wide and system-wide effect that might carry with it a lot of side effects.
+PURDON: You could get the specific brain areas that you want without having to cause a brain wide and system-wide effect that might carry with it a lot of side effects.